The Principal Facts of Interest-Only Mortgages

 Not everyone in the workforce brings home a regular paycheck.
 Those with seasonal income, or who get a sizable portion of their income from bonuses or other sporadic payments, might also benefit from the lower payments that an interest-only scheme can provide.
 This can allow the borrower to make a smaller payment when cash is tight, then accelerate payments -- including principal -- when money is available.
 In this way, the borrower could end up with the best of both worlds.

-As A Prepayment Vehicle (accelerated amortization) New section!
+As A Prepayment Vehicle (accelerated amortization)

 Some lenders are pitching short-term interest-only ARMs as a means of paying down your outstanding loan amount.
-Under this scenario, you send in more than just the principle required to fully-amortize the loan -- a sizable amount more.
+Under this scenario, you send in more than just the principal required to fully-amortize the loan -- a sizable amount more.
 Typically, this is offered to borrowers who can qualify for the payments on a fixed rate loan, but are instead encouraged to take a short- term ARM with its low-low rate and to make payments as though it were a fixed rate at a much higher interest rate.

 This would seem to defeat the purpose of selecting an interest-only payment plan, but there's nothing wrong with it -- except you don't need interest-only payments to make it happen; the benefit actually comes from switching from a higher fixed-rate, fixed-payment amortization schedule to a lower adjustable-rate, frequently recast amortization schedule.